-The Company's strengths lie in its expertise as a top cultivator in the Nevada market with a strong market presence in several categories, and in its ability to attain shelf space in dispensaries.
-As a widely recognized non-dispensary brand, AMA consistently rates as a top brand by volume sold in the state, according to business intelligence aggregator Headset1.
-In the highly competitive Nevada flower and pre-roll categories, AMA ranked in the top 5 brands during the reporting quarter, indicating a consistent demand for its products.
-With over 180 brands available in Nevada, AMA stands out in a competitive cannabis marketplace due to its ability to offer a large variety of quality cannabis products with assured consistency with a pricing strategy that meets changing consumer demands.
+With over 160 brands available in Nevada, AMA stands out in a competitive cannabis marketplace due to its ability to offer a large variety of quality cannabis products with assured consistency with a pricing strategy that meets changing consumer demands.

 Overall, Nevada has experienced pricing challenges with a 12.2% decrease year over year and state-wide sales have continued on a downward trend.
-However, Nevada remains top of the list for cannabis sales per capita due to its resilient tourism industry.
+However, Nevada remains top of the list for cannabis sales per capital due to its resilient tourism industry.
 Moreover, Nevada presents significant opportunities for operators due to the state's high barriers to entry with a favourable licensing structure and generous patient reciprocity laws.
 Demand for the Company's AMA products remains strong, and the Company believes that it has attained the right approach in delivering quality products to its dispensary partners at a price point that resonates with current market conditions in Nevada.
 With the cultivation facility's upgrades completed and operating at full capacity, the Company is well positioned to take advantage of the continued demand for cannabis flower and cannabis products.

-During Q2 2024, the Company recorded revenues of \$4.74 million, a 10% increase from Q2 2023, and gross profit of \$2.2 million, before fair market adjustments.
-Gross profit increased to \$1.41 million from \$0.05 million during the same period in 2023.
-The strong performance is attributed to the upgrades, including a large scale retrofit of the irrigation system and additional bloom room, to the cultivation facility that were completed during Q4 2023.
-Company-wide, Q2 2024 net loss and adjusted EBITDA were a loss of \$732,999 and \$3,556, respectively, compared to Q2 2023 loss of \$359,191 and income of \$174,817, respectively.
-The Company's hemp-infused consumer packaged goods recorded positive gross margins, although the demand for hempinfused products remains soft both in wholesale and retail stores as well as via e-commerce.
+During Q3 2024, the Company recorded revenues of \$4.9 million, a 19% increase from Q3 2023 Gross profit including fair market value adjustments of biological assets increased to \$2.30 million from a loss of \$1.6 million during the same period in 2023.
+The strong performance is attributed to upgrades, including a large scale retrofit of the irrigation system and additional bloom room, to the cultivation facility that were completed during Q4 2023,.
+Company-wide, Q3 2024 net earnings were \$0.1 million, compared to Q3 2023 net earnings loss of \$3.4 million.
 The Company continues to improve margins and control costs, without compromising quality, and will remain focused on revenue growth.